bootsareme/Lilliputian/README.md

 Lilliputian programs take on the file extension of (.lp).
 They can be executed through a CLI by running this command:

 ```
-lilli -r program.lp
+lilli program.lp
 ```
 An instruction in Lilliputian is takes on the form of one single line.
 It may look something like this:

 ```
-MOV X -> STDOUT
+MOV x -> STDOUT
 ```
 Within an instruction statement, there are 4 parts (all separated by spaces).

 ```
 MOV - Opcode: The command that modifies the arguments.
-X and STDOUT - Operands: The parameters of the opcodes.
+x and STDOUT - Operands: The parameters of the opcodes.
 "->" - Operator: Helps the opcode bind two operands together.
 ```
-The default variable type is an integer.
+The SETault variable type is an integer.
 Strings do not exist in Lilliputian and must be converted to an ASCII value through STR.
 STRs are variable types that specialize in representing strings.
-Using the STR opcode implies that the operand on the right side have already-defined integer variables.
-There is an internal variable, STDOUT (it must be in ALL-CAPS), that represents the output stream of the program.
-It is used to print long STRs (PRINT X -> STDOUT) or integer values (MOV X -> STDOUT).
-Using the "PRINT" or "MOV" function for a STR will automatically create a newline for each iteration when "PRINT" or "MOV" is called.
+Using the STR opcode implies that the operand on the right side have already-SETined integer variables.
+There are two reserved variables, STDIN and STDOUT (it must be in ALL-CAPS), that represents the input and output streams of the program, respectively.
+It is used to print long strings (MOV x -> STDOUT) or take user input (MOV STDIN -> x).
+Using the "MOV" function for a string will automatically create a newline for each iteration when "MOV" is called.

 <h2>Control Flow</h2>
 Lilliputian supports IF statements and their behavior is very simple.
 The number proceeding immediately after the CHECK opcode displays how many lines after the original statement the IF statement should consider for.
 If the condition is not met, skip past the specified amount of lines MINUS ITSELF AS A LINE.
 Note the spaces between each segment.
 When using CHECK statements, both variables have to be a single character, comparing mutiple words (foo<=baz) is not allowed, instead use (f<=b).